camunda/camunda-docs-manual/content/installation/full/was/manual.md

 ## Resource Configuration

-The Camunda BPM platform requires a set of resources that need to be configured at the application server level:
+The Camunda Platform requires a set of resources that need to be configured at the application server level:

 * One or multiple datasources to be used by the engine(s).
 * A work manager for the job executor.